EdmundBenedict/lordcephei.github.io/pages/opt-part.md

 ### _Resolving by k-points and band to band contributions_
 To resolve the optics and density data by both k-points and band to band contributions option **OPTICS_PART=3** is used.
-In this case the popt.ext file has a similar format to the two previous showed, however here the bands are resolved by band to band contribution first and the by k-points. that is for the case below
+In this case the popt.ext file has a similar format to the two previous showed, however here the bands are resolved by band to band contribution first and followed by contributions of each k-point within that band-to-band transitions. that is for the case below

       OPTICS  MODE=1 NPTS=1001 WINDOW=0 1 LTET=3
               FILBND=4,5 EMPBND=6,7